jramkiss/jramkiss.github.io/notebook/_posts/2019-07-22-pytorch-basics.md

 #### PyTorch Math

-Lets define more tensors so we can do math on them.
+Let's define more tensors so we can start doing math with them.
 We'll multiply 2 matricies, then add a scalar and finally sum the resulting tensor.

 ```python
 a = torch.randn((3))